Measuring the CP state of tau lepton pairs from Higgs decay at the ILC: Event selection and reconstruction

 The precision with which \Dphi\ is measured in a particular event depends on the quality of the $\tau$ lepton reconstruction.
 The most delicate input to this reconstruction is the trajectory of the $\tau$ decay prong, which is used to define the plane within which the $\tau$ momentum lies.
 If a $\tau$ decay prong is well separated from the PV, the $\tau$ decay plane can be more precisely reconstructed than if the prong has only a small, or a poorly measured, displacement.
 This could occur, for example, if the $\tau$ has only a short lifetime or if the prong's impact parameter was not well measured.
 A suitable parameter to quantify this effect is the significance of the prong's impact parameter from the PV, $d_\mathrm{sig} \equiv |d_0| / \sigma_{d0}$, where $d_0$ is the track's impact parameter and $\sigma_{d0}$ the uncertainty on its measurement.
 Figure~\ref{fig:dphi_res} shows how the difference between the reconstructed and true values of \Dphi\ depends on \dsm, the smaller of the two prongs' $d_\mathrm{sig}$.
 For $\dsm < 3$, the resolution on \Dphi\ is very poor, while it is much better (of order $100$~mrad) for $\dsm > 10$.
 The distribution is symmetrical, demonstrating that the reconstruction is unbiased.
 Events were split into three classes according to $\dsm$, with boundaries at 3 and 10, and into four classes according to the reconstructed value of the contrast function, with boundaries at 0.3, 0.6, and 0.9.
 Figure~\ref{fig:dphi_mod} shows how the reconstructed modulation amplitude of signal events' \Dphi\ distributions varies in these $3 \times 4$ bins.

-As explained above, preselected events were classified according to the outputs of two Neural Networks, the smaller of the two prongs' impact parameter significance $|d_0| / \sigma_{d0}$, and the reconstructed value of the contrast function.
-Each of the resulting large number of sub-classes has a different sensitivity to \psicp, determined by the modulation amplitude of the total (signal plus background) \Dphi\ distribution.
-For each selection channel, these sub-classes were distributed into four groups according to this total modulation amplitude. \Dphi\ distributions of signal and background in the four groups of the hadronic channel are shown in Fig.~\ref{fig:dphi}.
+As explained above, selected events in each channel were assigned to one of $4 \times 4 \times 3 \times 4$ categories, depending respectively on the outputs of the two neural networks, the impact parameter significance, and the value of the contrast function.
+In each category, the total (signal + background) \Dphi\ distribution was fitted with a function of form $y = a ( 1 - C \cos \Dphi ) $.
+The expected relative amplitude of the modulation, $C$, was extracted for each category.
+Categories with similar values of $C$, and therefore similar per-event sensitivity to CP effects, were combined into four larger groups.
+If the relative amplitude $C$ of a category was larger than 0.3 it was assigned to group A; if between 0.2 and 0.3 to group B; between 0.1 and 0.2 to group C; and the remainder to group D.

+Distributions of \Dphi\ for signal and background in the four groups of the hadronic channel are shown in Fig.~\ref{fig:dphi}.
 The backgrounds are consistent with a flat distribution, and do not show the modulated shape of the signal.
 The signal modulation amplitude and signal-to-background ratio vary considerably among the four groups.
 The sample of events in the group least sensitive to CP (labeled as ``Group D'') has negligible sensitivity to CP, and was not used in the CP measurement.